Excision-Mail/Excision-Mail/README.md

   Highly secure IMAP server to allow access from clients outside the server.
   * [ClamAV](https://www.clamav.net/)
   Open source antivirus tools to check email attachments.
-  RECOMMENDED: is a very good tool give that some of your email clients will be on windows.
+  RECOMMENDED: is a very good tool given that some of your email clients will be on windows.
   * [Maildrop](https://www.courier-mta.org/maildrop/)
   Local mail delivery agent, for automatic classification of emails into various inboxes.
   RECOMMENDED: maildrop is highly configurable on a local user basis which allows for great flexibility.